ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 <img width="764" alt="Neon database credentials in the Neon dashboard" src="https://github.com/user-attachments/assets/5a80b6bc-ddd0-425d-9fcd-93198a096904" />

+---

+## Step 5: Configure your Web Server's Environment Variables in Render

+To update your Render-hosted server to your Neon-hosted database, you will need to update the Render web server's environment variables to match the Neon database's connection string.

   - In your Render Console for your remote server, go to the Environment section.
   - Add the values for 5 environment variables: